route/pump/README.md

-# yippee

-Yippee is a Pow–like gem for Ruby–lovers (or maybe Javascript–haters).
+## Pump

+Zero-configuration Rack server written on pure ruby.

+### Installation
-### Only Mac OS X is supported now.
+Only Mac OS X is supported now.

-## Installation

-### Without RVM
+without rvm:

-    $ gem install yippee
+    $ gem install pump
-    $ sudo yippee --install
+    $ sudo pump install

-### With RVM
+with rvm:

+We recommend you to use individual gem set for pump.
+Don't worry pump will be available for all gem sets and rubies.

-    $ rvm use 1.9.3@somegemset
+    $ rvm use 1.9.3@pump --create
-    $ gem install yippee
+    $ gem install pump
-    $ rvmsudo yippee --install
+    $ rvmsudo pump install

-## Usage
+### Usage

-After `yippee --install`, some magic will happen.
-Yippee's not just like Pow, it's just Powder, too.
-So, you can manage your projects with ease.
+After `pump install`, you should create symbol link to your project.

-    $ cd ~/code/my_project
+    $ cd ~/.pump
-    $ yippee link

-This will create symlink to your project in `~/.yippee`, just like Pow does it.

-## Configuration
+    $ ln -s /path-to-app/dirname

-You can set up your own domain name when you create a symlink.
+By default your project will be available as dirname.pump You can set up your own domain name when you create a symlink.
 It's simple, let's see:

-    $ cd ~/.yippee && ln -s /path-to-app domain.name
+    $ cd ~/.pump && ln -s /path-to-app/dirname domain.name

 And that's it, yes.

-## Uninstall
+### Uninstall

-If you dislike yippee, you can uninstall it whenever you want.
-Just type this:
+You can uninstall it whenever you want.

+without rvm:

-    $ sudo yippee --uninstall
+    $ sudo pump uninstall

-or if you using rvm:
+    $ gem uninstall pump

+with rvm:

-    $ rvmsudo yippee --uninstall
+    $ rvmsudo pump uninstall

-## You are welcome with your pull requests.
+    $ gem uninstall pump